aesedepece/scriptful/README.md

 assert_eq!(*result, Integer(3));
 ```

+## Known limitations

+- [Stacks][Stack] are currently implemented using a fixed-length, actually stack-allocated vectors using [smallvec].
+Thus the `main` sub-stack is limited to 64 values, and the `alt` sub-stack can only hold up to 8.
+- _Beware of unwraps!_ This is a proof-of-concept and it is modelled to panic upon errors.
+Making the library safe for production usage is in the near horizon though.
+- The possible value types that can be pushed into the [Stack] is not generic nor customizable.
+Such feature will only be added if someone actually requests it.

 ## License

 Scriptful is distributed under the terms of both the MIT license and the Apache License (Version 2.0).